-Through our ongoing Speak Up initiative we encourage our employees and third-parties to ask compliance and ethics questions, raise concerns and report any actual or suspected misconduct, unethical or illegal behavior, or violations to our code of business conduct and its supporting policies or applicable laws, or seek advice on how to handle such situations.
-Shelf Drilling has established various channels through which employees and third-parties, such as suppliers, agents, and business partners, can report their concerns.
-The employees are always encouraged to talk openly and freely with their supervisors first or they can reach out to the Head of Compliance and Ethics or the Executive Vice President.
-The Company has also made available the Shelf Drilling Ethics Point Helpline, which enables filing of confidential reporting of complaints, concerns and incidents either through the toll-free multilingual telephone hotline or a web-based form.
+Through our ongoing speak-up initiative we encourage our employees and third parties to ask compliance and ethics questions, raise concerns and report any actual or suspected misconduct, unethical or illegal behavior, or violations to our code of business conduct and its supporting policies or applicable laws, or seek advice on how to handle such situations.
+The Company has established various channels through which employees and third parties, such as suppliers, agents, and business partners, can report their concerns.
+The employees are always encouraged to talk openly and freely with their supervisors first or they can reach out to the head of compliance and ethics or the executive vice president.
+The Company has also made available the ethics helpline, which enables filing of confidential reporting of complaints, concerns and incidents either through the toll-free multilingual telephone hotline or a web-based form.
 The helpline is operated 24/7 by an independent third-party provider to help maintain confidentiality and, when requested, anonymity.
+In 2023, we took several steps to enhance our reporting mechanisms, including the introduction of a QR code-enabled mobile platform for easy and secure reporting, catering to our expanding global presence.
+Furthermore, we upgraded our ethics incident management system to streamline and enhance intake and tracking of concerns across multiple channels, ensuring thorough review and investigation of all reported incidents while maintaining strict confidentiality.
 A link to the helpline is also available on our website and intranet.